BDANG/google_study_guide/README.md

             * O(n) *worst case* search LinkedList, sparse graphs are not much of an issue.
             * Proportional to the degree of the node (# of neighbors)
 * `Dijkstra`
+    ```
+    init empty heap
+    init parent array with None's for each vertex
+    parent[start] = -1
+    init empty visited set

+    init vertex = source vertex
+    init currentWeight = 0

+    init found = False

+    while size of visited not equal to number of vertices:
+        if vertex == sink/target vertex:
+            found = True
+            break

+        if vertex not visited:
+            mark vertex visited
+            for each neighbor, weight:
+                if parent[neighbor] == None:
+                    parent[neighbor] = vertex
+                heap.push((currentWeight, neighbor))

+        if heap not empty:
+            (currentWeight, vertex) = heap.pop()
+        else:
+            break

+    if found:
+        parse the parent array for path
+        return path, currentWeight
+    else:
+        return None, -1

+    ```
 * `Kruskal's MST`
 * `A*`
 * `Union Find`